 Dispute Resolution Framework

-IMDA will resolve disputes between licensees arising out of the failure of licensees to enter into Individualised Interconnection Agreements or Sharing Agreements.
-IMDA may also resolve disputes regarding implementation of an interconnection agreement entered into with a dominant licensee or a Sharing Agreement entered into pursuant to IMDA's dispute resolution procedures.
+Under IMDA regulations, IMDA will resolve disputes between licensees arising out of the failure of licensees to enter into Individualised Interconnection Agreements or Sharing Agreements.
+IMDA may also resolve disputes regarding the implementation of an interconnection agreement entered into with a dominant licensee or a Sharing Agreement entered into pursuant to IMDA's dispute resolution procedures.

 Except as otherwise specified, IMDA will not intervene in other disputes relating to matters provided for in the Telecom Competition Code 2012.
 Instead, licensees are required to resolve their disputes in accordance with the dispute resolution provisions of their respective agreements, or in the absence of any agreement, through good-faith commercial negotiations.

-Where any dispute has been validly raised to IMDA for resolution, IMDA will adopt the process and standards set out in the Dispute Resolution Guidelines (81.00KB) issued by IMDA.
+Where any dispute has been validly raised to IMDA for resolution, IMDA will adopt the process and standards set out in theissued by IMDA.

 Interconnection & Access Agreements